heterorefactor/heterorefactor/experiments/Recursive/README.md

 Tcl script `commons/hls.tcl` to instruct Vivado HLS.
 It reads a file `kernel.cpp` and set `process_top` as the top-level function; it opens a solution called `device`; it set the target FPGA as `xcvu9p-fsgd2104-3-e` and the target clock period as `3.3ns`.
-It synthesize the code then close the
+It synthesizes the code then close the
 project:

 ```tcl